ivo1971/ILUStateMachine/Demo/README.md

 ### FirstStateMachine
 This application is called 'FirstStateMachine' since it is the first one you should take a look at.
 The state machine has 2 states: state-1 and state-2.

-The state machine starts in state-1.

-state-1 has 1 event handler which results in a state transition to state-2 when it triggers.
+The state machine starts in state-1. state-1 has 1 event handler which results in a state transition to state-2 when it triggers.

-The event type is a plain integer.

-The event handlers are called without event data.
+The event type is a plain integer and the event handlers are called without event data.
 > Note: it is assumed that this will not happen wih real-world events.
 > Hence the event handler prototypes still have 1 parameter.